seedifferently/apidocs-v4/source/includes/_activities.md

 state | {dict} | Current state of this Activity. transition_path | {array} | The list of state transitions that will be used for this Activity. units_of_work | {int} | The number of 'units of work' that the activity is operating on.
-This will typically be 1 for real-time requests like /eligibility/.
+This will typically be 1 for real-time requests like /eligibility/. tracking_description | {string} | A value that summarizes the tracking/outcome of long running transactions like claims.
+It's currently only supported on claims activities.
+Possible values that may be present on claims activities include: submitting, waiting, acknowledged, rejected, denied, adjudicated, paid and paid_in_full.